denten-books/plain-text/1-chapter.md

 expect the mechanism of interpretation to function properly, nor do we have a reliable way to check its operation.
 "Suppose the pianola is in bad condition," Wittgenstein repeats.
 The signs on the roll could produce "hisses and bangs" instead of music, for example.
-One could object that notes are always meant to play on a mechanism in perfect working order.
-By analogy, "the sense of an order is its effect on an obedient man" [@wittgenstein_philosophical_1974, 60-70].
-The pianola exemplifies what will come into a much starker contrast later in this chapter: that the mechanisms of symbolic communication ultimately belong to a class of controlling devices and that through them it becomes impossible to isolate anything like an order (code, instruction, etc.) from content (message, information, etc.).
+One could object that notes are always "meant" to play on a mechanism in perfect working order.
+But to explain what is meant, we would need to draw yet another diagram.
+By analogy, the "sense" of an "order" lies in its "effect on an obedient man" [@wittgenstein_philosophical_1974, 60-70].
+The pianola exemplifies what will come into a much starker contrast later in this chapter: that the mechanisms of symbolic communication ultimately belong to a class of controlling devices.
+Metaphors control in the sense of mediating state changes between two disparate conceptual systems.

-When drawing the analogy between mental and mechanical precesses, Wittgenstein explicitly rejects the model of language as a "psychophysical" mechanism.
+When drawing the analogy between mental and mechanical processes, Wittgenstein explicitly rejects the model of language as a "psychophysical" mechanism.
 Rather, as the title of the work suggests, Wittgenstein is in search for the "grammar" governing the engagement: between speakers and listeners, readers and